-The designated Clinical Trials Assistant is responsible for filtering CPD every day (WARDLIST) to look for any hospital admissions involving trial participants, AND morning and afternoon on a Friday to ensure any Friday afternoon admissions are not missed.
+The designated Clinical Trials Assistant is responsible for filtering CPD every day (WARDLIST), morning and afternoon, to look for any hospital admissions involving trial participants.
 As weekend admissions cannot be checked, teams must ensure the Friday afternoon and Monday morning checks are performed.